For assistance with Registration,

 A: The Little League Age Chart (see "Downloadable Forms & Files" to the left) provides the determination of baseball / softball age but basically here are the age ranges for the leagues:

 Baseball: T-Ball- 5-6 years old AA- 7 & 8 years old AAA- 9 & 10 Majors- 11 & 12 years old Baseball players last year in Little League is when they turn 12 before August 31st.
 If a player turns 12 from September-December, he/she may play baseball the following year.

 Softball: Minors 5-7 years old (will use tee) Minors-10U (ten & under) Majors- 12U (12 & under-softball players last year in Little League is the year they turn 13)

 Q: Can my son/ daughter play on the same team as their friends?

 A: In the younger age categories we do our best to accomodate all requests.
-When registering online- write a note in the comment section to inform us of friend or coach you request your child to play on same team with.
+When registering online, write a note in the comment section to inform us of friend or coach you request your child to play on same team with.

-To keep a competitive balance, the players of Baseball AAA/Majors and Softball Majors will tryout and a draft will take place to create teams.
+To keep a competitive balance, the players of AAA, Majors and Softball Majors will tryout and a draft will take place to create teams.

 Q: My kids are similar in age.
 Will they play together?